-Already Missing Nance – The Weeds Finale Boo Hoo
+Already Missing Nanc – The Weeds Finale Boo Hoo

 September 18, 2012 § 4 Comments

-The final episode of the best show on television has left me with an empty spot in my heart and tear-stained cheeks.
+The final episode of the best show on television has left me with a lot more than a little bit sadness.

 I had written (then trashed) an entire post about the tremendous eight seasons of Weeds; about Nancy’s nine lives, about the unbelievable writing that made even the craziest situations ring true, about the love, about the loss, about the fairy tale that wouldn’t be.

 Nancy didn’t end up with Andy.
 Silas’ life wasn’t any longer about his mother.
 Shane needed more help than ever.
 Doug admitted to his terrible mistake.
 Andy found his happy life with the child he had always wanted.

 I am still teary eyed from the finale that I watched while the kids were off at school.

 I so wanted the show to be tied up with a pretty bow to make everything okay.

 But then that wouldn’t have stayed true to Weeds as a whole.